 We’re gearing up for a good time this October in Palm Coast and the Flagler Beaches.
 Each fall, thousands of bikers roll into northeast Florida in celebration of the annual Biketoberfest rally—a four day event filled with scenic rides, great eats, and tasty brews.
 Held in nearby Daytona Beach, this year’s iconic event is set for October 14-17, 2021.
-Whether you’re planning to attend or save these ideas for a bike-themed trip further down the road (no pun intended!), we’ve put together a guide to restaurants, breweries and trails ideal for exploring on two wheels.
+Whether you’re planning to attend or save these ideas for a bike-themed trip further down the road (no pun intended!), we’ve put together a guide to restaurants and breweries ideal for exploring on two wheels.

 Burgers and Brews Along the Shore